RevenueCat/revenuecat-expo-replit-framework/README.md

 - **One API key** works on iOS, Android, and Web
 - **Real subscription testing** without Apple, Google, or Stripe setup
 - **Perfect for development** and prototyping
-- Add your `test_` API key in `constants/RevenueCat.ts`
+- Add your `test_` API key using Replit Secrets (see setup instructions above)

-**Without Configuration**: If you haven't set up RevenueCat yet, the app will show an error but the navigation and basic UI will still work for development.
+**Without Configuration**: If you haven't set up RevenueCat yet, the app will show an error with instructions on how to add your API key via Replit Secrets.
+The navigation and basic UI will still work for development.

 **Ready for production stores?** See the "Production Deployment" section below to connect real app stores.